mozilla/marketplace-frontend-docs/docs/topics/page-building.rst

                              from the defer block's API endpoint
     :rtype: the Builder object

-.. function:: builder.results

-    An object containing results from API responses triggered in defer blocks.
-    The results will be keyed by the ID of the defer blocks.

 .. function:: builder.terminate()

     While the Builder object is often not accessible, if a reference to it